Koruption/pure-conjecture/docs/An Ergodic Measure of Geometric Flows- A Metric-Free Approach to Curvature Evolution via Iterated Transformations.md

 <img src="https://raw.githubusercontent.com/Koruption/Ergodic-Measure-of-Geometric-Change/refs/heads/main/Plots/Pointwise%20Difference%20Logistic%20Map.png" alt="My Image" style="display: inline-block; vertical-align: middle; width: 50%; height: auto;">
 </div>

+##### Note: Figures 3 & 4 from left to right

-The **Lyapunov exponent trace**, shown in the figure, converges at a similar rate, confirming that our framework captures the dynamics of the system in both a qualitative and quantitative manner.
+The **Lyapunov exponent trace** converges at a similar rate, confirming that our framework captures the dynamics of the system in both a qualitative and quantitative manner.
 Specifically, we notice that the Lyapunov exponent steadily decreases until it stabilizes, pointing to a predictable level of divergence, which aligns with the expectations from chaotic system theory.

 Our Expectation Flow’s convergence is further supported by the fact that the dispersion measure remains finite, confirming the boundedness predicted by our Expectation Flow Limit theorem.
 This suggests that, despite the inherent chaotic nature of the logistic system, our framework provides an accurate estimate of the long-term geometric evolution of the system.

 **Henon Map**
 Next, we applied our framework to the Henon Map, another canonical example of a chaotic dynamical system.
-The geometric evolution under iterative applications of the Henon Map is shown in **Figure X**.
+The geometric evolution under iterative applications of the Henon Map is shown in **Figure 6**.
 This plot demonstrates that, after an initial phase of rapid change, the system stabilizes, with the Expectation Flow converging to a constant value.
 This result mirrors the observations made with the Logistic Map.

 <img src="https://raw.githubusercontent.com/Koruption/Ergodic-Measure-of-Geometric-Change/refs/heads/main/Plots/Geometric%20Evolution%20w%3A%20Lyapunov%20Exponent%20Henon%20Map.png" alt="My Image" style="width: 100%; height: 400px;">
 <div style="display: flex; align-items: center;">